zli12321/FFGO-Video-Customization/README.md

 ### Running Inference

-**All video results in the paper are generated at 1280 × 720 resolution with 81 frames, which requires an H200 GPU for inference unless memory-saving techniques are applied.
+- **All video results in the paper are generated at 1280 × 720 resolution with 81 frames, which requires an H200 GPU for inference unless memory-saving techniques are applied.
 For lower resource usage, 640 × 480 resolution videos can be generated without H200.
 However outputs at this lower resolution can differ significantly in content from the 1280 × 720 results as we shown in the paper.**

+- **We are using H200 (141GB RAM) to run inference.
+If you are using A100 or H100, the memory saving such as cpu offload features need to be turned on.**

 1. Download [Wan2.2-I2V-14B](https://huggingface.co/Wan-AI/Wan2.2-I2V-A14B) from huggingface or modelscope and download our Lora adapters.